 Since then, the development of the Private Clients Team has continued as a Work in Progress.
 Even so, the gains in added-value have been significant.

 At the same time, the headroom created in the Commercial Broking Teams, with the gradual transfer of renewals away from themselves and towards the HNW Team, has helped there too.

-In January 2018, the Personal Lines Department (PLD) was established in TEn’s Sutton Coldfield office under Carl Jones (Head of Personal Lines).
+In January 2018, the Personal Lines Department (PLD) was established in Sutton Coldfield under Carl Jones (Head of Personal Lines).
 It was subsequently moved to Manchester to take advantage of more favourable staff recruitment opportunities and to populate our expanding office area there.

 For the overwhelming majority of the network’s Commercial Brokers, the PLD now operates as the Personal Lines Department of each member, dealing directly with their clients, in terms of everything and in their name.

 This is, of course, totally different from our modus operandi in respect of Private Clients and all Commercial business, where virtually for all client contact is with their local AR/Broker.

 Conceptually, however, this is not a million miles away from our original solution involving Outright back in 2005.
 In this instance, our ARs are not mere Introducers (IARs) and we can legitimately talk to them about their clients, with whom TEn is dealing directly on their behalf.

 Clearly, this arrangement changes by 180 degrees who is representing whom.

 Therefore, we ask and encourage most of our members to say to their clients, “I shall put you through to my Personal Lines Department and they will be pleased to deal with your enquiry.”

 Indeed, we have acquired a large number of 0333 telephone numbers, one for each Member, which will be answered in the name of as each AR/Broker, whenever their number is dialed.